infusionsoft/public-sdk/sdk-src/core/java/docs/RestHooksApi.md

 List Hook Event Types

 ### _What are REST Hooks?_  _REST Hooks itself is not a specification, it is a collection of patterns that treat webhooks like subscriptions.
 These subscriptions are manipulated via a REST API just like any other resource._  _With most modern REST APIs, polling is the only way to detect changes.
 But it doesn&#39;t have to be.
 On average, 98.5% of polls are wasted.
 There is a better way.
 REST Hooks enable real-time communication and eliminate polling._ -- [RESTHooks.org](http://RESTHooks.org)  Infusionsoft offers a growing set of REST Hooks to keep you notified of changes in your data.
 To get started, use [List Hook Event Types](#!/REST_Hooks/list_hook_event_types) to discover event types.
 Event types are identified using _noun.verb dot syntax_, e.g.: &#x60;contact.add&#x60; or &#x60;invoice.delete&#x60;.
-After youâ€™ve read this documentation, you might be interested in the [REST Hook Event and Retry policies](https://developer.infusionsoft.com/rest-hook-documentation/).
+After you’ve read this documentation, you might be interested in the [REST Hook Event and Retry policies](https://developer.infusionsoft.com/rest-hook-documentation/).
 NB: REST Hooks are **not** triggered by legacy action sets.
 Once you&#39;ve chosen the events you&#39;re interested in, subscribe to them via [Create a Hook Subscription](#!/REST_Hooks/create_a_hook_subscription).

 ### Example
 ```java